murar8/junk-notification-cleaner/README.md

 ### Available Options:

-- **Delete on focus**: Enable/disable notification deletion when an application window is focused
+- **Delete on focus**: Enable/disable notification deletion when an application window is focused.
-- **Delete on close**: Enable/disable notification deletion when an application window is closed
+- **Delete on close**: Enable/disable notification deletion when an application window is closed.
-- **Excluded Applications**: Regex patterns for applications that should be excluded from automatic notification cleanup
+- **Excluded Applications**: Regex patterns for application WM_CLASS values that should be excluded from automatic notification cleanup.

 ## Installation